dirkbeer/ism_wardriving/README.md

 ## Scripts:

-_rtl.py_ - receives sensor data from rtl_433 and gpsd and writes it to a time-stamped csv data file
+_rtl.py_ - receives sensor data from rtl_433 and gpsd and writes it to a time-stamped json data file

 _map.py_ - reads data file, extracts a list of unique sensors, serves reading location in web map